 What is Flare Gas?

-It is typical that gas flows to the flare system during the following:
+Typically, gas flows to the flare system during the following:

-- Operational upsets, interruptions or emergencies when process equipment must be quickly depressurized to avoid equipment damage.
+- Operational upsets, interruptions, or emergencies when process equipment must be quickly depressurized to avoid equipment damage

 - Continuous flare operation may include uninterrupted sweep gas through the piping systems to maintain positive pressure and prevent the buildup of combustible gases.
 It is also typical to provide process venting of equipment such as analyzers, gas seals, and pressure control.
 Additionally, pressure relief valve leakage is commonly flared.